ManApart/quest-command/notes.md

 - Managers etc should return copies of items so that the parsed ones are immutable
 - Create a git wiki and move readme information to more sorted format?
 - Validate valid recipe ingredients and results
-- Remove inheritables now that json can extend things?
 - make target class instead of interface?

-- Properties.stats should just use property values?
-Why have both?
+- Json inherits from other files in same folder?
+- Inherit object that's common to item and activator (burnable)?
+- Cleanup locationDescription constructor

+- if object has variables and not matching params, and doesn't extend, throw validation error

 Paramitization
 - paramatize targets on spawn events
-- delete params list from behaviors if not used
 - delete behavior recipe / rework for global params
 - replace non-parameratized $keys?
 - paramatize numbers/boolean like weight?